SciRuby/daru/README.md

     - Creation of correlation, covariance matrices
     - Verification of data in a vector
     - Basic vector statistics - mean, median, variance, etc.
+* Add indexing on vectors.
+    - Creation of vector by supplying an index-value hash.
+    - Auto generation of real numbered indices for any vector.
+    - Ability to separately specify index for each element of a vector.
+    - Runtime alteration of index.
+* Indexing on DataFrame.
+* Vector arithmetic - elementwise addition, subtraction, multiplication, division.
+* Transpose a dataframe.